simranxx9/MERN-Project/README.md

 > Allow you to vote for your different parties.

-> CRUD operation is performed
+> CRUD operation is also performed